 - Roll the Dice – do nothing and hope for the best

 If your medium voltage drive has not yet failed, refurbishment is the recommended option.
-Refurbishment involves changing all electrolytic capacitors on all circuit boards as well as the electrolytic capacitors of the DC bus as well.
+Refurbishment involves changing all electrolytic capacitors on all circuit boards, as well as the electrolytic capacitors of the DC bus.
 It is often less expensive to change out all circuit cards in the power cell to the most updated version instead of changing the capacitors at the component level.
 If your power cell uses oil-filled capacitors, they may need to be changed as well depending on their age.

 Roll the Dice (do nothing)